-Do you need to protect yourself from WiFi radiation?
+Do you really need to protect yourself from WiFi radiation?

-I guess the first question that needs to be answered is ‘what is WiFi radiation?’
+I guess the first question that needs to be asked is ‘what is WiFi radiation?’
 Which leads to the question ‘is WiFi safe?’

 Because if you’re not clear about these questions it’s pointless talking about WiFi radiation protection.